harshitalamba1/Recipe_Finder/README.md

 ## Contributing:

 We welcome contributions!
 If you'd like to improve Recipe Finder, feel free to submit pull requests or open issues.
+1. Fork the repository.
+2. Create your feature branch (git checkout -b feature/YourFeature).
+3. Commit your changes (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature/YourFeature).
+5. Open a pull request.

 ## License:

 Recipe Finder is released under the MIT License.